return42/sphkerneldoc/linux_src_doc/include/drm/drm_framebuffer_h.rst

 .. c:function:: void drm_framebuffer_unreference(struct drm_framebuffer *fb)

-    unref a framebuffer
+    release a framebuffer reference

     :param struct drm_framebuffer \*fb:
-        framebuffer to unref
+        DRM framebuffer

 .. _`drm_framebuffer_unreference.description`:

 Description
 -----------

-This functions decrements the fb's refcount and frees it if it drops to zero.
+This is a compatibility alias for \ :c:func:`drm_framebuffer_put`\  and should not be used by new code.

 .. _`drm_framebuffer_read_refcount`: